 A Fence Exposed to Strong Winds

 Installing a fence in a location that's prone to windy conditions doesn't have one simple solution.
 Many different options are available when installing the fence but they depend on the requirements.

-It is more than likely, that if a standard Featherboard or Closeboard fence is installed with standard posts, weak clips to attached panels to posts and minimal amounts of concrete to hold the posts in the ground, then the first gust of strong wind the fence will blow over.
+It is more than likely, that if a standard solid style fence (Featherboard or Closeboard) is installed with standard posts, weak clips to attached panels to posts and minimal amounts of concrete to hold the posts in the ground, then the first gust of strong wind and the fence will blow over.
 There are some options, to stop this happening.